Religious Education

 - Revisiting previous learning through a ‘Memory Master' task at the beginning of a unit

-- Whole class feedback and feedforward at the beginning of every lesson
+- Whole class feedback to feedforward at the beginning of every lesson

 - A cumulative quiz that builds each week during a unit